anuragatwork/garbage-collector/README.md

 # Garbage-Collector
-This project is a part of Udacity C++ Nanodegree.The idea is to implement your own version of a smart pointer.
+The idea is to implement our own version of a smart pointer.
 You can think of this as implementing your own garbage collector, to use a concept from other programming languages.
 This program is used to verify that your implementation does not have any memory leaks!